-The Art of the Americas Department seeks a graduate level intern to work on the upcoming exhibition, “Asia and the New World: Global Exchange and Artistic Influence, 1500-1800,” currently scheduled to open at the MFA in the spring of 2014.
+The Art of the Americas Department seeks a graduate level intern to work on the upcoming exhibition “Made in the Americas: The New World Discovers Asia” currently scheduled to open at the MFA in the Summer of 2015.
 This is an unpaid position, supervised by the Curators of Decorative Arts and Sculpture.
 It offers an opportunity to gain invaluable practical experience by learning first-hand about museum work and personally contributing to a major traveling show.

-● Enrollment in, or recent graduation from, a M.A. or Ph.D. program
+• Enrollment in a recognized graduate level art history program or recent graduation from, a M.A. or Ph.D. program

-● Ability to commit 10-15 hours per week for at least 12 weeks through August 2013
+• Ability to commit 10-15 hours per week for at least 12 weeks (through mid August)

 • Ability to attend orientation on either Tues, May 27 (9:30 am-12 pm) or Tues, June 10 (9:30 am -12 pm)